JoyNeop/lemonade/README.md

 - Font fallback
 - Padding and margin

-If you already know web design and frontend programming and want to design you iOS app in the web way, you could try Lemonade.
+If you already know web design and frontend programming and want to design your iOS app in the web way, you could try Lemonade.

 Lemonade is not a replacement for Bohemian Sketch, Adobe Illustrator or Adobe Photoshop.
 You should use both together, if you use Lemonade.

-Now, Lemonade is still under development.
+Currently, Lemonade is still under development.
 Alpha release coming soon.